 In addition to the sunrise hot air balloon flight, your should also snap a few photos of the sunset in Goreme, Cappadocia.

 It’s easy and affordable to reach on a weekend trip from Istanbul and was far and away the highlight of my two-month Turkey trip.

 So, consider adding it to your itinerary because I promise you will get some of the most magical photos of your life in this unique place!

 Read next: How to Get from Istanbul to Cappadocia.

 27. Ephesus Ruins

-Well, there you have it.
-These are my 27 favorite Instagram spots in and around Istanbul!
-I hope this guide helps you photograph the city and the surrounding area, plan a few weekend trips, and overall just enjoy your time in this awesome country!
+These are my 27 favorite Instagram spots in and around Istanbul, and I hope this guide helps you photograph the city and the surrounding area, plan a few weekend trips, and overall just enjoy your time in this beautiful country 🙂

 Explore unique stays on Airbnb – like this apartment with panoramic views or this cozy room in a historic home – and the top hotels on Booking.com to plan the perfect night, weekend, or long-term stay in Istanbul.

 This article is part of the Instant Istanbul Itinerary series.
 Read the rest below: